arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/datasheet/datasheet.md

 # The Board
 ## Application Examples
-The Arduino® Portenta X8 has been designed for high performance embedded computing applications in mind, based on the quad core NXP iMX8M Mini Processor.
+The Arduino® Portenta X8 has been designed for high performance embedded computing applications in mind, based on the quad core NXP iMX8M Processor.
 The Portenta form factor enables the use of a wide range of shields to expand upon its functionality.
 - **Embedded Linux:** Kickstart the deployment of Industry 4.0 with Linux Board Support Packages running on the feature packed and energy efficient Arduino® Portenta X8.
 Make use of the GNU toolchain to develop your solutions free from technological lock in.
 - **High performance networking:** The Arduino® Portenta X8 includes Wi-Fi and Bluetooth connectivity to interact with a wide range of external devices and networks providing high flexibility.
-Additionally, Gigabit Ethernet provides high speed and low latency for the most demanding of applications.
+Additionally, Gigabit Ethernet interface provides high speed and low latency for the most demanding of applications.
 - **High speed modular embedded development:** The Arduino® Portenta X8 is a great unit for developing a wide range of custom solutions.
-The high density connector provides access to many functions included PCIe connectivity that allows for connection of external boards through the Arduino Portenta Max Carrier.
-Alternatively, use the Arduino ecosystem of professionally designed boards as a reference design for your own designs.
+The high density connector provides access to many functions, including PCIe connectivity, CAN, SAI and MIPI.
+Alternatively, use the Arduino ecosystem of professionally designed boards as a reference for your own designs.
 Low-code software containers allow for rapid deployment.

 ## Accessories
 - USB-C Hub
 - USB-C to HDMI Adapter

 ## Related Products
-- Arduino® Portenta Max Carrier (ABX00043)
-- Arduino® Machine Control (ASX00024)
 - Arduino® Portenta Breakout Board (ASX00031)
-- Arduino Portenta Cat.
-M1/NB IoT GNSS Shield (ASX00027)

 # Rating